Top 3 Historic Bull Market Drivers

 It’s really a deflationary boom that’s unfolding as a result of the fact that as we are able to make more, it actually costs less.
 We can apply the same thing that has driven computers from where they used to fill up entire houses and I can have it in something like my phone.
 This is faster, better and more capable than the best computer that costs millions of dollars 20 or 30 years ago.

-What Hudson is talking about, we think is eventually going to come.
+What we are talking about, we think is eventually going to come.
 You are going to have chances to invest directly in it.
-Hudson will be right on top of it.
+I will be right on top of it.
 There’s also going to be implications for all the megatrends that we tell you about: Internet of Things, artificial intelligence, robotics and block chain.

 All these things will see an acceleration if we can computer faster.
 Neven’s Law is going to be huge and will actually accelerate everything that is going on.